carpentries/instructor-training/episodes/03-expertise.md

 > This discussion should take about 5 minutes.
 {: .challenge}

-It can be tempting to simplify the notion of an "expert" as someone who simply knows more facts, but in reviewing the answers to the question above you will find that the expert experience amounts to much more than that.
-While experts certainly know more, you cannot construct expertise on facts alone.
+In reviewing the answers to the question above you will find that the expert experience amounts to much more than just knowing more facts.
 Competent practitioners can memorize a lot of information without any noticeable improvement to their performance.
 So, what makes an expert?
 The answer is that experts have **more connections among pieces of knowledge** that help them think and problem-solve quickly;
 more "short-cuts", if you will.